baysurfer/hashiconf-eu-2016/README.md

-# This is basis of the demo that Circonus was using at HashiConf NAPA 2016.
+# This is basis of the demo that Circonus was using at HashiConf NAPA 2016 and continues to be improved

 It is based based on kelseyhightower's awesome [Hashconf EU 2016 presentation](https://github.com/kelseyhightower/hashiconf-eu-2016).
 Well, more than based on, a minor update to include telemetry data for each of the components (Consul, Nomad, Vault, as well as Fabio).